Mid-year Research (Ph.D.) Admissions Interview Procedure (2024-25)

 Website: https://danishpruthi.com/

 Lab Description: This new lab broadly works in the areas of Natural Language Processing (NLP) and Machine Learning (ML).
 These areas already impact our lives—from answering questions we ask, curating content we read online, auto-completing words we are likely to type, to translating text from languages we don’t understand.
 The lab aims to ensure that such technologies are inclusive, safe and are adopted responsibly.
-Specifically, we plan to initiate projects related to inclusive model evaluation, model control (e.g., editing, de-biasing trained models) and also on validating data sources (in response to biased or harmful behavior).
+Specifically, we work on projects related to inclusive model evaluation, model control (e.g., editing, de-biasing trained models) and validating data sources (in response to biased or harmful behavior).
 Additionally, we hope to contribute towards important NLP applications (e.g., content moderation, assisted writing), and engage in understanding their broader societal and ethical implications.
 From the outset, the lab is envisioned to be diverse, transparent, friendly and highly collaborative.

 Interview topics: Language Modeling, Probability and basics of Machine Learning and Deep Learning.